Royal Sardinian Navy: First Italian War of Independence

 During the Revolutions of 1848, two divisions of warships were sent to the Adriatic Sea to support Venice's revolt against the Austrian Empire, supported by a division from the Royal Neapolitan Navy.
 The Italian states hoped that the revolution would lead to national unification.
 The small Austrian fleet that remained loyal (after the bulk of the fleet, crewed primarily be Venetians, rebelled) briefly blockaded Venice until the Sardinian–Neapolitan fleet arrived.
 The ex-Austrian ships in Venice joined the Sardinian squadron consisting of three frigates, one brig, and one schooner, and the Neapolitan squadron to blockade Trieste, where the Austrian fleet had retreated.
 There, the Austrian ships were trapped, as the Italian forces outnumbered them two-to-one.
 But the Italian fleet was prevented from pressing the attack on the Austrian fleet, as Trieste was located in the part of Austria that was included in the German Confederation and the Frankfurt Parliament informed the Sardinians and Neapolitans that an attack on Trieste would be treated as an attack on the Confederation.

 The Neapolitans were withdrawn after a revolt toppled their government, prompting the Sardinians to send every available vessel of their fleet to reinforce the Italian squadron.
 By now, the Sardinian contingent consisted of four frigates, two corvettes, two brigs, and eight steamships, commanded by Vice Admiral Giuseppe Albini.
 Though strengthened by the reinforcements, the Italian fleet nevertheless was weakened by the Neapolitan withdrawal.
 Further threats from Frankfurt convinced the Sardinians to order Albini to drop the blockade and merely observe the port.
 Defeats on land, including the Battle of Custoza in July secured Austrian victory.
 The ensuing armistice signed by Austria and Sardinia that month forced the latter to withdraw its fleet, and Albini took his ships to Corfu.
-Following a rebellion in Austria, Albini returned to Venice in October to operate with a French squadron that was at that time passively obstructing the Austrian blockade of the city.
+Following the Vienna Uprising, Albini returned to Venice in October to operate with a French squadron that was at that time passively obstructing the Austrian blockade of the city.
 He was forced to withdraw most of his ships to Ancona over the winter of 1848–1849 due to bad weather.
 Sardinia declared war again in March 1849, but the fleet could not deploy from Ancona to support Venice before the Sardinian army was defeated again at the Battle of Novara in March, forcing the country out of the war a second time.
 The second armistice required the Sardinian fleet to leave the Adriatic within fifteen days.
 During the conflict, the ships of the Sardinian fleet were marred by repeated acts of insubordination and poor discipline.